-PRP hair restoration is a very effective treatment that works by strengthening existing hair follicles.
+PRP hair restoration can be a very effective treatment* that works by strengthening existing hair follicles.
 Part of the issue with thinning hair is that the follicles themselves lose their hair density.
 While one follicle produces two to three strands of hair on average, follicles in individuals suffering from thinning hair may each produce only a single strand of hair.
 PRP hair restoration can stimulate the follicles to boost the number of strands each of them grows.

 Phases of PRP Therapy

 - Blood is first withdrawn from the patient, and spun in a centrifuge to separate out all its components.
 The platelets are collected and stored in order to allow them to multiply.
 This multiplication process also yields growth factors that will stimulate hair growth in the follicles of the scalp.

 - The second step involves activating the scalp with a scalp roller to readily receive the growth factors and proteins from the PRP.
 Sometimes, microneedling may also be used for further activation.